a woman under the influence

 The retrospective, entitled A woman under the influence, highlights the power, generosity, and beauty of Henriette Zéphir’s meandering lines of energy, inviting us to delve into the “elsewhere” and embark on a journey of exploration into our inner selves.

-For half a century, Henriette Zéphir, a French mediumistic artist, devoted herself entirely to her “inner guide”, for which she never stopped creating.
-Her drawings captivate in their singular overall composition, but also in the force of its details.
-Halfway between pointillism, geometric abstraction and Fauvism, her work reflects an enlightened modernism.
-Discovered by Jean Dubuffet, she was presented, as early as 1967, in the historical exhibition of art brut at the Musée des Art Décoratifs (France).
-Today, her work is seen among the largest collections of art brut in the world, such as that of Arnulf Rainer, while the gallery dedicated a monograph to her in 2010.
+For half a century, French mediumistic artist Henriette Zéphir devoted herself entirely to her “inner guide”, for who she never stopped creating.
+Her drawings have us captivated in their singular overall composition, but also in the force of their details.
+Somewhere between pointillism, geometric abstraction and Fauvism, her work reflects an enlightened modernism.
+Discovered by Jean Dubuffet, as early as 1967 she was presented at the historical art brut exhibition at the Musée des Arts Décoratifs in Paris.
+Today, her work can be seen among the greatest collections of art brut in the world.

 Preface : Alain Bouillet

 Catalog published to mark the exhibition Henriette Zéphir : a woman under the influence, from february 4th to march 5th, 2011.